Rouble recovers past 76 vs dollar with Ukraine tension in focus

 Russian markets took a hit on Thursday when U.S. President Joe Biden said that there was every indication that Russia planned to invade Ukraine in the next few days and was preparing a pretext to justify it.

+But hopes of a diplomatic solution remain as U.S. Secretary of State Antony Blinken agreed to meet Russian Foreign Minister Sergei Lavrov late next week, provided Russia does not invade Ukraine.

-On Friday, pro-Russia rebels in Ukraine accused government forces of shelling a village, while Russian media reported more infantry and tank units were returning to their bases in contrast to Western fears of an imminent Russian invasion.
+On Friday, pro-Russia rebels in Ukraine accused government forces of shelling a village, while Russian media reported more infantry and tank units were returning to their bases despite the Western warnings of an imminent invasion.

 The market will be watching a meeting between President Vladimir Putin and his Belarusian counterpart Alexander Lukashenko later in the day as the two countries, both sharing borders with Ukraine, hold joint military drills.